128technology/docs/docs/howto_tune_bfd.md

                             Hold-down-time 300
                             Damping Disabled
 ```
-If dampening is disabled, the configured hold-down-time will be used with the current existing hold-down time logic.
+If damping is disabled, the configured `hold-down-time` will be used with the current existing `hold-down-time` logic.
+For additional information, see [BFD Router](config_reference_guide.md#bfd-router) in the Configuration Element Reference Guide.

 ### Echo Mode